mdulin2/SC3/nailterest/Notes.md

 		- Add Link
 		- Get links for user
 		- Get all users
-		- Process link
+		- Process link with text (SSRF)
 	- frontend: Straight HTML and Javascript for a static site
 		- Home (shows all profiles)
 		- Add link to user
 		- Create user page
 		- My Profile (displays all links via pictures or text)
-		- Origin?
+		- Lingo page